-(1) the Sponsor shall in good faith apply for and accept all available renewals; and contained in the CDLAC resolution.
-Upon documenting to CDLAC's satisfaction unsuccessful efforts to identify and obtain alternative resources, the owner may increase rents and income targeting for rent restricted units above the levels allowed by the CDLAC resolution up to the federally and statepermitted maximums.
+(1) the Sponsor shall in good faith apply for and accept all available renewals; and

+(2) if the project-based rental assistance or operating subsidy is terminated through no fault of the owner, the property owner shall immediately notify CDLAC in writing and shall make every effort to find alternative subsidies or financing structures that would maintain the deeper income targeting contained in the CDLAC resolution.
+Upon documenting to CDLAC's satisfaction unsuccessful efforts to identify and obtain alternative resources, the owner may increase rents and income targeting for rent restricted units above the levels allowed by the CDLAC resolution up to the federally and state-permitted maximums.
 Rents shall be raised only to the extent required for financial feasibility, as determined by CDLAC.
 Where possible, remedies shall include skewing rents higher on portions of the project in order to preserve affordability for units regulated by CDLAC at extremely low income targeting.
 Any necessary rent increases shall be phased in as gradually as possible, consistent with maintaining the project's financial feasibility.
 If housing Special Needs populations, the property owner shall attempt to minimize disruption to existing households, and transition to non-Special Needs households only as necessary and upon vacancy whenever possible.